cornellev/minimaldash/README.md

 ### 2. Build and run sensor writer (Linux target)

+This step is usually not necessary as these processes should be running as systemd services.
+You can probably check with `systemctl status uc26_sensor.service`.
+Otherwise,

 ```bash
 cd uc26_sensor_reader
 g++ -O2 -std=c++17 write_shm.cpp -lpigpiod_if2 -lrt -pthread -o shm_writer